 Why legal help is needed quickly

-- If one parent is prevented from seeing the children for a period of time this can become the new “normal” and it can become more difficult to reinstate contact arrangements the more time that passes.
+- To ensure that your child gets to spend a good amount of quality time with you.
+If one parent is prevented from seeing the children for a period of time this can become the new “normal” and it can become more difficult to reinstate arrangements the more time that passes.

-Cases of this kind can be extremely difficult, and our team at Harrogate Family Law are experienced in dealing with all the issues, resolving disputes and supporting parents.
-It is vitally important to take the right approach from the outset in issues over the care of your children.
-We recommend you take advice as soon as possible to obtain guidance to avoid making the situation worse.
+Cases of this kind can feel impossible to navigate.
+Especially, if you have been in an emotionally abusive relationship.
+Our team at Harrogate Family Law are experts in dealing with all the issues, resolving disputes and supporting parents.
+It is vitally important to take the right approach from the outset to help you achieve the arrangements you feel are best for your child.